Azure/azure-sdk/docs/typescript/implementation.md

 {% include requirement/MUSTNOT id="ts-versioning-no-ga-prerelease" %} have a pre-release version or any additional build metadata for GA packages.

-{% include requirement/MUST id="ts-versioning-preview" %} give preview packages a pre-release version of the format `1.0.0-Preview.X` where X is an integer.
+{% include requirement/MUST id="ts-versioning-preview" %} give beta packages a pre-release version of the format `1.0.0-beta.X` where X is an integer.
 Pre-release package versions shouldn't have additional build metadata.

-{% include requirement/MUSTNOT id="ts-versioning-no-version-0" %} use a major version of 0, even for preview packages.
+{% include requirement/MUSTNOT id="ts-versioning-no-version-0" %} use a major version of 0, even for beta packages.

 {% include requirement/MUST id="general-versioning-bump" %} select a version number greater than the highest version number of any other released Track 1 package for the service in any other npm scope or language.